bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-6.png)

-New capabilities being added:
+We are continuously improving The Zone:

-- MKL acceleration for faster computing
+- **MKL acceleration**: faster numerical computing for Python and R
-- Tesseract OCR for document processing
+- **Tesseract OCR**: extract text from scanned documents and PDFs
-- Automated resource cleanup systems
+- **Automated cleanup systems**: reclaim storage with volume and namespace cleaners
-- Pipeline-ready infrastructure
+- **Pipeline-ready infrastructure**: one step from scripts to orchestrated workflows

 > Performance, efficiency, and readiness
 > all continuously improving